MykolaOdynets111/clicatel1/web_automation/README.md

 ## Overview
-This a multi-module project for mc2 and touch automation.
+This is a multi-module project for mc2 and touch automation.

 ## Sub-projects
 * ### shared
 Module for some helpers and useful features.
 Is sharred between touch and mc2 sub-project

 * ### mc2
 Imports shared module features.
-Are used for mc2 functionality.
+Are used for mc2 testing.

 * ### touch
 Imports shared and mc2 modules.
 Are used for touch, .Control and tie testing.